-In our recent report, RegTech for Regulatory Change, fintech research company Burnmark explored how digital customer behaviour has led to the emergence of new types of regulation.
+In our recent report, RegTech for Regulatory Change, FinTech research company Burnmark explored how digital customer behaviour has led to the emergence of new types of regulation and regulatory changes.
 CUBE took a deep dive into the dataset to establish the three areas most affected by customer behaviour.

-The emergence and existence of technology has seen a wealth of new rules and regulations.
-Between 1991 and 2009, there were no recorded regulations surrounding certain technologies, such as cyber security.
+The emergence and existence of technology has seen a wealth of new rules and regulatory changes.
+Between 1991 and 2009, there were no recorded regulations surrounding certain technologies, such as cybersecurity.

 Post financial crash, as the industry embraced innovation and digitisation, this landscape changed.
 Between 2010-2013, we start to see the creeping in of cyber legislation, with one major legislative change being implemented.
 Fast forward to 2014 and there have since been 16 major new rules introduced to the landscape.

-Cyber security is a constantly evolving beast; it will continue to change and develop as new technologies unfold and as different jurisdictions catch on to the importance of security in the digital realm.
-With that in mind, it is likely we will continue to see an upwards trend towards new cyber security regulation over the coming years.
+Cybersecurity is a constantly evolving beast; it will continue to change and develop as new technologies unfold and as different jurisdictions catch on to the importance of security in the digital realm.
+With that in mind, it is likely we will continue to see an upwards trend towards cyber-related regulatory changes over the coming years.

 The same can be said for data sharing which, before 2014, had almost no formal regulatory framework in place.